-If you've decided to get healthy in time for summer but aren't sure where to start, there are a few things you can do straight away to kick start you on your way.
+If you've decided to be healthier this year but aren't sure where to start, there are a few things you can do straight away to kick start you on your way.
 These are the basic things you should be doing to live a healthy life - so before you jump into a gruelling fitness regime or anything just as drastic, here are eight simple things you can do first which will improve your health immediately.

 1. Stop smoking

 This is at the top of the list because it's the most important thing you can do to improve your health.
 Stubbing out that ciggie will significantly reduce your risk of developing cancer, heart disease and stroke, amongst other things.
 See your GP if you need help giving up.

 2. Cut out refined sugar